Skip to product information

 Grind

-Tax included.
+Taxes included.
 Shipping calculated at checkout.

-A Message from Ómra
+A message from Ómra

 This Pacamara Honey Process from Finca Las Mercedes, situated on the northeastern slopes of the San Salvador Volcano, embodies six generations of coffee-growing expertise.
 Grown at altitudes ranging from 1,350 to 1,700 meters, the estate benefits from its unusually high elevation, unlocking exceptional quality and cup potential.